-Significant estimates and assumptions include valuation of goodwill and intangible assets, contingent earn-out liabilities, reserves and write-downs related to accounts receivable, inventories, the recoverability of long-term assets, stock-based compensation, deferred tax assets and related valuation allowances and impact of contingencies.
-The Company had no accrued contingent liabilities as of June 30, 2023 September 30, 2023 and December 31, 2022.
+Significant estimates and assumptions include valuation of goodwill and intangible assets contingent earn-out liabilities, and goodwill, reserves and write-downs related to accounts receivable, inventories, the recoverability of long-term assets, stock-based compensation, deferred tax assets and related valuation allowances, contingencies, and impact of contingencies, stock-based compensation.
+The Company had no accrued contingent liabilities as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023.